kylep/kyle.pericak.com/content/posts/how-this-site-works/build-pelican-image-gcr.md

 ---

-# Code on GitHub
+# My Code on GitHub
 Take a look at my code on GitHub.
-I'll explain it here, but there's no point copying its content into this post.
+I'll explain it in this post.

 - [My GitHub repo for the Pelican Docker image](https://github.com/kylep/pelican)